Value Function

 The action-value function of an MDP is the expected Return starting from state , taking action , and then following policy

 But we can do better, because we are making assumptions that the problem we are solving is a MDP, so the current state has captured all information (not dependent on past rewards).
-We can break the equation into two parts (the idea of breaking our value function down into these 2 parts is called a Bellman Equation):
+We can break the equation into two parts (this idea of breaking our value function down into these 2 parts is called a Bellman Equation):

 Important